o3de/community/guides/o3de-code-review-guidelines.md

 ### A picture is worth a thousand words

 If your change results in any kind of visual difference, to help reviewers quickly get context on the PR, favor including screenshots and/or videos/gifs of the change in action (before/after is also very useful).
 This helps frame the change and can make reviewers lives much easier to see what the effect of the change is.
+This goes for test output too.

 ### Engage UI/UX when needed